Max-dwd/userPage/index.md

 # I wish to ...
 - [x] Take care of myself
-- [x] Retain my freedom, stemming from first principle
+- [x] Retain my freedom stemming from first principle
 - [ ] Surrender to tenets untested by critical thought